RuwaAbey/Ruwanya_Coursera/Module_1/README.md

 permitted to modify this and use it to learn about the field of embedded software.
 Alex Fosdick and the University of Colorado are not liable for any misuse of this material.
 ###*****************************************************************************

+    ###@author Ruwanya Abeynayake
+    ###@date 17/04/2026
+    ###@project Introduction to Embedded Systems Software and Development Environments

-This module contain couple of functions that can analyze an array of unsigned char data items and report analytics on the maximum, minimum, mean, and median of the data set.
+### This module contain couple of functions that can analyze an array of unsigned char data items and report analytics on the maximum, minimum, mean, and median of the data set.

      stats.c - Implementation file for C-programming code